kiepier11/CS457/README.md

 Assumptions

 - All transmissions utilize TCP.
-- The server is the single point of truth for the game state.
+- The server manages and synchronizes the game state.
-- The game can have more than two players, but only one player takes a turn at a time.
+- The game can have more than two players in the future, but currently supports only two.

 ---